drakkan/sftpgo/README.md

 ## Requirements

 - Go 1.12 or higher
-- A suitable SQL server to use as data provider: PostreSQL (9+) or MySQL (5.6+) or SQLite 3.x or bbolt 1.3.x
+- A suitable SQL server or key/value store to use as data provider: PostreSQL 9+ or MySQL 5.6+ or SQLite 3.x or bbolt 1.3.x

 ## Installation